Global small-hole minimization of the first Dirichlet eigenvalue in a square with two hard obstacles: Distinct-corner asymptotics and global minimization

-The only remaining global branch is the case when the two holes lie in two \emph{distinct} corner layers.
-Since the two corners are then separated by a fixed positive distance, the leading small-hole coefficient is additive.
+The remaining branch in a compact corner-scale class is the case in which the two holes lie near two distinct corners.
+Since the concentration points are separated by a fixed positive distance, the leading full capacities are additive.

-\begin{proposition}[Separated-corner additivity] Fix two distinct corners $p\neq q$ of $Q$.
-For each of them choose local corner-scale parameters $(a_p,b_p)$ and $(a_q,b_q)$ in a fixed compact subset of $[1,\infty)^2$, and place one hole in the $O(r)$-layer of $p$ and the other in the $O(r)$-layer of $q$ accordingly.
-Then, uniformly on compact parameter sets,

-In particular, within any fixed distinct-corner branch, the leading coefficient is minimized exactly when both holes are true corner-tangent. \end{proposition}

-\begin{proof} This is the same simple-eigenvalue $u$-capacity reduction as in Propositions~\ref{prop:endpoint-asymptotic-v4} and~\ref{prop:same-corner-small-hole-asymptotic-v11}, now for a union of two concentrating defects at two \emph{distinct} corners.
-Because the two concentration points stay macroscopically separated, the generalized $u$-capacity of the union splits at leading order into the sum of the two local $u$-capacities; compare the framework of~\cite{AFHL2019,ABLM2021}.
-At each corner, after the appropriate odd reflections, the first nonzero homogeneous term of the reflected ground state is again $(\pi^2/4)XY$, and Proposition~\ref{prop:M-equals-4E-v4} identifies the corresponding local coefficient with $4\mathcal F(a,b)$.
-Summing the two local contributions yields the stated expansion.
-The final sentence follows immediately from the coordinatewise strict monotonicity of $\mathcal F$ proved in Theorem~\ref{thm:F-coordinatewise-monotone-v8}. \end{proof}

-\begin{theorem}[Distinct-corner branch] Among all configurations with the two holes in two distinct corner layers, the unique asymptotic minimizer is the adjacent true-corner configuration, up to the dihedral symmetries of $Q$ and the interchange of the two holes. \end{theorem}